 This topic describes the main steps to deploying clusters.
 Subsequent topics describe these steps in detail.

 - How to configure indexers.
-In particular, see "How Splunk stores indexes", along with the other topics in this manual that describe managing indexes.
+In particular, see "How the indexer stores indexes", along with the other topics in this manual that describe managing indexes.

 - What a search head does.
-For an introduction to distributed search, see "About distributed search" in the Distributed Deployment Manual.
-Note, however, that cluster search heads are configured a bit differently from how they're described in that topic.
+For an introduction to distributed search, see "About distributed search" in the Distributed Search Manual.
+Note, however, that cluster search heads are configured a bit differently from how search heads are described in that topic.
 Those differences are outlined later in this manual, in the topic "Configure the search head" .

 - How to use a forwarder to get data into an indexer.
 See "Use forwarders" in the Getting Data In Manual.